-If a child struggles with math, chances are it isn’t because appropriate math concepts haven’t been taught.
-Although children might learn math concepts, the information might not “stick” – that is, the child may soon forget what she learned.
+Although children might learn a , the information might not “stick.”
+That is, the child may soon forget what she learned.

-Enhancing the learning experience in innovative ways, such as providing learning on computers and tablets, makes learning more fun – which can result in increased retention of concepts.
+Enhancing the experience for a with innovative ways and methods, such as providing on computers and tablets, makes more fun, resulting in increased retention of concepts and a deeper .

-Here are some tips and tricks that can be useful in not only making learning math more fun, but also in remembering the information so it can be used when needed in the future.
+Here are some tips and tricks that can help make more fun and remember the information so it can be used when needed in the future.

 Cheat sheets don’t seem like they would be a good thing, but they can actually help students learn math.
 They give students repeated exposure to the material students need to learn while increasing their confidence when completing their work.

 There are all sorts of math tricks and shortcuts to help kids remember math facts.
-Kids like to learn tricks because, to them, it feels like they are learning cool methods that are different than the expected strategies.
+Kids like to learn tricks because it feels like they are learning cool methods that are different from the expected strategies.

 Using purchased flashcards can help kids learn math facts, but they may become boring over time.
 Having kids create their own flashcards is more effective at helping them learn the facts, and they are more likely to want to use them when they’re self-made, too!

 Using methods like these will help children memorize and learn math facts and concepts, which are the building blocks for more advanced math.
-Kids who master basic concepts and facts are more likely to have greater self-confidence when it comes to furthering their math knowledge.
+Kids who master basic concepts and facts are more likely to have greater self-confidence when furthering their math knowledge.